primer/octicons/README.md

 ## Installing locally

-The easiest way to install Octicons locally is with Homebrew.
+It's easy to install octicons locally if you have [Homebrew](http://brew.sh/) installed.
 Simply run the following commands:

 ```
 brew tap "caskroom/fonts"